MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/install-upgrade-migrate.md

 ## Cluster Operating System rolling upgrade

-The *Cluster Operating System rolling upgrade* gives an administrator the ability to upgrade the operating system of the cluster nodes without stopping the Hyper-V or the Scale-Out File Server workloads.
+The *Cluster operating system rolling upgrade* gives an administrator the ability to upgrade the operating system of the cluster nodes without stopping the Hyper-V or the Scale-Out File Server workloads.
 For example, if nodes in your clusters are running an earlier version of Windows Server, your admin can use a rolling upgrade to install a later version on them without having to turn off the cluster, which would otherwise affect Service Level Agreements.
 For more information, see [Cluster OS rolling upgrade](../failover-clustering/cluster-operating-system-rolling-upgrade.md).

 ## Migration